ShijiZ/PyRESP/README.md

 `$ pip install numpy scipy f90nml`

+## Tutorial and Documentation
+The tutorial of using `py_resp.py` for electrostatic parameterizations for pyridoxal phosphate (PLP) can be found [here](http://htmlpreview.github.io/?https://github.com/ShijiZ/PyRESP/blob/master/tutorial/pyresp.html).
+Note that following this tutorial requires the installation of [AmberTools](https://ambermd.org/AmberTools.php), which also contains:
+- The `pyresp_gen.py` program for automatically generating input files for `py_resp.py` (Ther standalone version of `pyresp_gen.py` is available [here](https://github.com/csu1505110121/pyresp_gen));
+- The `espgen` program for converting Gaussian output files to esp input files for `py_resp.py`.
+The full documentation of `pyresp_gen.py` and `py_resp.py` is available in page 358 of [Amber 2023 manual](https://ambermd.org/doc12/Amber23.pdf#page=358).

 ## Test Cases
 Four test cases are provided which covers a range of posibilities.
 Run the following script in each subfolder under [test](https://github.com/ShijiZ/PyRESP/tree/master/test) for testing.